 Running Time: 113 minutes

 I have remarked before how unforgiving most cinephiles, both professional film critics and amateur film enthusiasts, are when judging genre films that imitate groundbreaking movies released before them.
 2000s action movies (e.g. Equilibrium ) are dismissed out of hand for their obvious relation to The Matrix (1999), despite the latter’s own unabashed connections to Hong Kong action cinema (e.g. John Woo’s The Killer , Hard-Boiled , etc.) from decades’ past.
 Alien (1979) inspired numerous science-fiction horror titles about various extraterrestrial or otherworldly antagonists (e.g. Event Horizon , Pitch Black , Pandorum , Life , etc.), most of which were set in space or space-like (e.g. Underwater ) environments and all of which were criticized for daring to follow the good ideas popularized by Ridley Scott.
 While countless dramatic Oscar-bait and interchangeable, longwinded biopics can peacefully coexist, the only high-concept genre knockoffs allowed seem to be those descended from Star Wars (1977, 1980, 1983; see Guardians of the Galaxy [2014, 2017]).
-I’m sure the first action movie that features dinosaurs that isn’t part of the Jurassic Park (1993) franchise will get shredded.
+I’m sure the first action movie to feature dinosaurs that isn’t part of the Jurassic Park (1993) franchise will get shredded.

 Following in the steps of Alien before it is Sputnik, the directorial debut of one Egor Abramenko.
 Though the majority of its story does not take place in space or anywhere far isolated from civilization, the film’s dour tone, sci-fi horror genre, high-brow introspection of its main characters, and its violent, extraterrestrial antagonist in particular harken to the original “slasher-in-space.”
 Its deserved critical acclaim caught my eye given its obvious similarities to Scott’s film and the snobbish trends in popular cinephilia I noted above, but its characters’ somber contemplation of their moral fiber and self-worth are perhaps Sputnik’s most distinct aftertaste.